tsdataclinic/scout/README.md

 ### 3.1 Error when running `yarn sync-schema`: `client password must be a string`

-The `TYPEORM_PASSWORD` environment variable in `packages/server/.env` defaults to an empty password.
-If you installed postgres through Homebrew then postgres user is configured by default to not require a password.
-If you installed postgres through a different method, the password should be whichever you used when installing the database.
+The `TYPEORM_PASSWORD` environment variable in `packages/server/.env` expects an empty password locally.
+If you installed Postgres through Homebrew then the Postgres user is configured by default to not require a password.
+If you installed Postgres through a different method, the password should be whichever you used when installing the database.
 You can resolve this problem with any of these three approaches:

-1. Uninstall postgres and re-install it using homebrew: `brew install postgresql`
+1. Open `pg_hba.conf` wherever Postgres is installed (usually in `/usr/local/var/postgres/pg_hba.conf`) and modify all `METHOD` values to `trust`.
+This should remove any password requirements.
-2. Change your current postgres configuration to not require a password, or set the password to an empty string.
+2. Uninstall Postgres and re-install it using homebrew: `brew install postgresql`
-3. Change the `TYPEORM_PASSWORD` in `.env` to be equal to the password you use to access your postgres (which should be whatever you used when installed the database). **If you add your password to `.env`, remember to NOT commit this password back.**
+3. Change the `TYPEORM_PASSWORD` in `.env` to be equal to the password you use to access your Postgres (which should be your system password or whatever you used when installing the database). **If you add your password to `.env`, remember to NOT commit this password back.**

 ### 3.2 `TypeError: JwtStrategy requires a secret or key`